lw8192/Red-Team-Dev/Python/Coding_Interview.md

 Treating a list as a stack: pop(), append().
 Queue: pop(), insert()

     list.pop()	  #removes an item at an index position and returns it, removes last item by default
     list.remove("item")	#removes the first item matching a value
+    [value for value in nums if value != val]     #remove all occurences of a value
     slicing: Can be used to delete non-matching ranges of data
     del statement	 #removes an item at an index position and doesn’t return it
     del list[0]   #delete element of list